nidble/minim_alarm/README.md

 ### HACS

-Inim Alarm is installable via [HACS][hacs] (Home Assistant Community Store) adding the name of the repo to the custom repo.
+Minim Alarm is installable via [HACS][hacs] (Home Assistant Community Store) adding the name of the repo to the custom repo.
 If you want to try and add a custom repository to HACS do the following:

 ![three dots](images/image01.png)